 Children with complex medical needs have the same right to participate in early learning experiences as their peers.
-Lifestart has developed a pathway for learning for all children.
+The Lifestart Start Strong Pathways (SSP) team has developed a FLEXIBLE PATHWAYS TO LEARNING for children who have complex medical needs.

 What does the evidence tell us?